 The Company determines the selling price of each deliverable in the arrangement using the relative-selling price method based on the selling price hierarchy.
 Under the selling price hierarchy, the selling price for each deliverable is determined using vendor-specific objective evidence, or VSOE, of selling price or third-party evidence, or TPE, of selling price if VSOE does not exist.
 If neither VSOE nor TPE of selling price exists for a deliverable, the selling price is determined using the best estimate of selling price, or BESP.
 The Company's selling price for each unit of account is based on the BESP since VSOE and TPE are not available for its subscription service or professional services and other.
 The BESP for each deliverable is determined primarily by considering the historical selling price of these deliverables in similar transactions as well as other factors, including, but not limited to, market competition, review of stand-alone sales and pricing practices.
 The total arrangement fee for these multiple element arrangements is then allocated to the separate units of account based on the relative-selling price.
 The method used to determine the BESP for the subscription service is consistent with the method used to determine prices for the Company's services that are sold regularly on a standalone basis.
 In determining the appropriate pricing structure, the Company considers the extent of competitive pricing of similar products, marketing analyses and other feedback from analysts.
 The Company prices its subscription service based on the number of users with a defined process role, according to a tiered structure.
 The BESP for the subscription service is based upon the historical selling price of these deliverables.
 Prior to December 2011, the Company's professional services were priced on a fixed-fee basis as a percentage of the subscription fee.
-The Company also prepared a standard build-up cost analysis to estimate the fixed fee for professional services based on the estimated level of effort to com
+The Company also prepared a standard build-up cost analysis to estimate the fixed fee for professional services based on the estimated level of effort to complete the professional services.
+If professional services were priced below the expected range due to discounting, fees allocated to professional services were limited to the amount not contingent upon the delivery of the Company's subscription service.
+In December 2011, the Company began shifting its pricing model for professional services to a time-and-materials basis.

-In limited circumstances, the Company grants certain customers the right to deploy its subscription service on the customers' own servers without significantly penalty.
+In limited circumstances, the Company grants certain customers the right to deploy its subscription service on the customers' own servers without significant penalty.
 The Company has analyzed all of the elements in these particular multiple element arrangements and determined it does not have sufficient VSOE of fair value to allocate revenue to its subscription service and professional services.
 The Company defers all revenue under the arrangement until the commencement of the subscription service and any associated professional services.
 Once the subscription service and the associated professional services have commenced, the entire fee from the arrangement is recognized ratably over the remaining period of the arrangement.